The cucumber belongs to the cucurbits or the gourd family.

 - Tips for Growing an Avocado Tree: Climate Factors, Soil Needs, Tree Varieties, and Planting Methods

-- Tips and tricks for extending the growing season and maximizing yield
+- Tips for extending the growing season and maximizing yield